QSUM-UNB/ARTIQ-Examples/README.md

 - Vutha Lab: https://github.com/vuthalab/artiq/tree/main

   Repository of ARTIQ code from Amar Vutha's group at the University of Toronto.
-This README file and some of our examples are based on their work.
+Some of our examples are based on their work.

 - Duke ARTIQ Extensions (DAX): https://gitlab.com/duke-artiq/dax/-/wikis/home

   DAX is a library developed by the Duke Quantum Center that extends the capabilities of ARTIQ.
 Initially created as a framework to develop modular control software for ARTIQ-based quantum control systems.
 Users can implement modular control software for their ARTIQ projects using the DAX framework or use other components and utilities provided by DAX in existing projects.

-## QSUM ARTIQ system configuration (from M-Labs)
+## QSUM ARTIQ system configuration (UNB Variant from M-Labs)
 - FPGA: Sinara 1124 Processor "Kasli" 2.0 (core device)
 - TTL: 4x Sinara 2128 (SMA), 8-channel isolated DIOs
 - DDS: 1x Sinara 4410 "Urukul" (4x AD9910)